alxmglk/building-microservices-with-fsharp/slides/index.md

 * setup triggers to be able to react quickly to the deviations and failures in your infrastructure and services

 ***
-## Functional composition is a powerful technique
+## Functional composition is a powerful feature

 Due to rich capabilities of functional composition you could easily address cross-cutting concerns like retries, timeouts, logging etc without any affects to your business logic